Archdiocese of Palo: History

-The province of Leyte to which the Archdiocese of Palo belongs was the scene of the first Mass in the Philippines celebrated by Pedro de Valderrama on March 31, 1521, Easter Sunday.
+The island of Leyte to which the Archdiocese of Palo belongs was the scene of the first Mass in the Philippines celebrated by Pedro de Valderrama on March 31, 1521, Easter Sunday.
 The exact spot is the small island Limasawa on the southernmost tip of Leyte.
 However, formal work of evangelization did not start until 74 years later, when the Jesuits arrived in Kangara or Carigara, led by Pedro Chirino with four priests and one brother companion on 16 July 1595.
 At that time there were settlements connected with each other by dirt roads.
 The missionaries had to work for the formation of the towns since the people were spread out over the lowlands and into the mountains.
 The population of about 70,000 came under the general control of local officials called encomenderos assigned to collect the tribute from the people.
 A constant difficulty the missionaries encountered in their efforts of spreading the Faith was the greediness of the tribute collectors and the carrying out of the Moro raids.
 These raids usually came during the monsoon season.
 The object of the raids was to capture slaves, to inflict physical damage to the towns and countryside, and to carry away any crop or booty.
 The captured slaves were to be later sold in Malaya, Macassar, or Java.
 The first major raid on record was made on October 28, 1603, composed of seventy ships and two thousand men.
 Palo and Dulag were burned, and captives were taken.
 A raid in 1613 resulted in the capture of four hundred people in Dulag alone.
 Another raid in 1634 brought heavy damage to Cabalian, Sogod, Baybay, and Ormoc.
 Members of the clergy were at times among the captives, some of whom were killed.

 The first missions were Carigara (1595), Dulag (1595), Palo (1596), Alangalang (1597), and Ormoc (1597).
 Early structures were made of light materials, but eventually they were replaced by stone structures, e.g. Tanauan (1714) and Abuyog (1718).